-UPDATE 2-Turkish lira weakens again after rocky pre-election week
+UPDATE 3-Turkish lira weakens again after rocky pre-election week

 Separate data showed Turkey’s foreign trade deficit fell 63.1 percent year-on-year in February to $2.13 billion, with a slight increase in exports compared to the same period last year.

-Albayrak, speaking to Turkish broadcaster NTH, said a reform framework may be announced in the week of April 8 if the plan is ready, he said.
+Albayrak, in a TV interview late on Thursday, said a reform framework may be announced in the week of April 8 if the plan is ready.

 Fitch ratings agency said on Friday Turkish banks have a notable cushion against weaker asset quality.

-Reporting by Daren Butler; Editing by Jonathan Spicer/Mark Heinrich
+Reporting by Daren Butler and Jonathan Spicer; Editing by Mark Heinrich